 Download our report [PDF] to read our full recommendations and analysis.

-Our previous difficult and severe asthma report
+Our previous difficult and severe asthma reports

 Our 2018 report Slipping through the net: The reality facing patients with difficult and severe asthma used interviews with asthma clinicians and a clinician survey to find out about the care that people with difficult and severe asthma receive.

-Our 2017 report Severe asthma: the unmet need and global challenge focused on making new treatments for severe asthma available more quickly and the need to better identify the different types of severe asthma.
+Our 2017 report Severe asthma: the unmet need and the global challenge focused on making new treatments for severe asthma available more quickly and the need to better identify the different types of severe asthma.